Multi-UE Identification and Localization in LAWN via an Autonomous Non-Serving UAV: System Model

-After the mission initialization phase, the workflow consists of three main stages using the received \glspl{srs}: \textit{(i)} coarse and fine time synchronization, \textit{(ii)} \gls{ue} identification and measurement extraction, and \textit{(iii)} localization of the identified \glspl{ue}.
 The synchronization step relies on a recursive update and is computationally negligible, with complexity $\mathcal{O}(1)$ per received sample, and no further re-synchronization is required thereafter.
-The \gls{ue} identification, based on the Matching Pursuit algorithm \cite{wang2012generalized} and \gls{dft} operations, dominates the overall cost with complexity \(\mathcal{O}(L U_b \log L)\) per valid measurement, where \(L\) is half the symbol \gls{dft} length and \(U_b\) the number of \glspl{ue} in the \gls{srs} band $\mathcal{K}_b$.
+The \gls{ue} identification, based on the Matching Pursuit algorithm \cite{wang2012generalized} and \gls{dft} operations, dominates the overall cost with complexity \(\mathcal{O}(L U_b \log L)\) per valid measurement, where \(L\) is half the symbol \gls{dft} length and \(U_b\) the number of \glspl{ue} in the \gls{srs} subband $\mathcal{K}_b$.
 Finally, the localization stage has complexity \(\mathcal{O}(U_b\, i_{\max}^{(\mathrm{loc})})\) per valid measurement, with \(i_{\max}^{(\mathrm{loc})}\) denoting the maximum number of iterations.